Visitors - How to Mountainfest

 Kendal is also home to one of Europe's tallest indoor climbing walls, Kendal Climbing Wall so don't forget to bring your climbing shoes!

-There are also lots of camping and campervanning opportunities in the Lake District (see the golakes.co.uk website for the full listings) but be prepared for the November weather.
+There are also lots of camping and campervanning opportunities in the Lake District but be prepared for the November weather.

 Restaurants and Cafes

 As well as the Brewery Arts Centre offering a wide range of food and drinks, here are some of our favorites across town, from high quality restaurants offering formal sit-down meals to cafes where you can grab a quick bite to eat between events.
-If you’re looking for more of a relaxed evening choice then visit one of our local Restaurants including Déjà-vu, New Moon , Paloma and Native Bar and Grill.
-We recommend the coffee house Brew Brothers in Highgate and the Waterside Cafe which is located along the River Kent a few minutes work from the town centre.
-We would also recommend the Brewhouse located in Yard 39 that services a variety of dishes on their lunch time menu.
-For a refreshing pit-stop during the day or a relaxing drink in the evening then head to our favourites, the Fell Brewery Bar , The Masons Arms, The Factory Tap , Slate Bar and Cafe and Burgundy's Wine Bar and Brewhouse.
+If you’re looking for more of a relaxed evening choice then visit one of our local Restaurants including Déjà-vu, New Moon, Paloma or any of the great Kendal restaurants listed on the Visit Kendal website.
+We also recommend the coffee house Brew Brothers in Highgate, Yard 46 and the Waterside Cafe which is located along the River Kent a few minutes work from the town centre.
+For a refreshing pit-stop during the day or a relaxing drink in the evening then head to our favourites, the Fell Brewery Bar , The Masons Arms, The Factory Tap , Slate Bar and Café, the New Union and Ruskins.

 Access is made easy to Kendal with its bus station and two railway stations.